 Anyone who has sustained an injury at work or developed an occupational disease as a result of their job duties should be thinking about filing a claim to receive workers’ compensation benefits.
 Yet seeking workers’ compensation benefits in Sunrise and throughout South Florida can be a complicated process, and it is critical to learn more about the Florida workers’ compensation law before you move forward with a claim.
-While you should always seek advice from a Sunrise workers’ compensation lawyer about the particular elements of your claim, our firm knows how important it is to gain a better understanding of the process you are about to go through before you meet with a lawyer.
+While you should always seek advice from a Fort Lauderdale workers compensation lawyer about the particular elements of your claim, our firm knows how important it is to gain a better understanding of the process you are about to go through before you meet with a lawyer.
 The following are five key things you should know about workers’ compensation in Florida.

 - Workers’ Compensation Claims Have a Statute of Limitations